Information about Ophthalmology

 Ophthalmologists have a medical degree (MD) and are licensed to practice medicine and perform eye surgery.
 They have completed a minimum of four years of medical school, an internship, and a three-year residency.

 Optometrists hold a doctorate in and are licensed to practice optometry.
 They have completed four years of optometry school.
-They can determine the need for glasses and contact lenses, prescribe optical correction, and screen for certain eye conditions.
+They can determine the need for glasses and contact lenses, prescribe optical correction, and diagnose and treat non-surgical eye conditions and diseases.

 Opticians usually have a combination of college, two years of opticianry school, and professional training.
 They can fit and dispense eyeglasses or contact lenses based upon a prescription from a licensed ophthalmologist or optometrist.